 In short, yes, VoIP providers are absolutely able to charge for number porting – however, this doesn’t mean that they always do.
 In fact, this process is the most seamless when making the move from POTS providers to VoIP, but full of difficulties and even stop signs when transitioning from VoIP to VoIP.
 No matter your current phone service provider, the Federal Communications Commission requires that all wireline service providers allow customers to port their number to a new service provider as long as the customer remains in the same geographic area.
 Now that we’ve covered the basics, let’s delve a bit deeper into the reasoning behind porting charges:

-According to FCC regulations, you are the sole owner of your number, and can decide to port it anywhere you’d like from current (and soon to be past) POTS service.
+According to FCC regulations, you are the sole owner of your number and can decide to port it anywhere you’d like from current (and soon-to-be-past) POTS service.
 On the other hand, numbers appointed when you start service with a VoIP provider are NOT in fact, yours, so that number inevitably won’t be portable.
-The reason for this includes the fact VoIP providers must initially lease the number from a telecoms provider in order to make it functional.
+The reason for this includes the fact VoIP providers must initially lease the number from a telecom provider in order to make it functional.
 As the owner and controller of the switches used to route calls from the Internet to analog phone lines, numbers are consequently registered to the VoIP provider’s name, and not the consumer.
-For the sake of this article however, we are speaking in terms of porting numbers over from POTS to VoIP, a cut an dry, but not necessarily free process.
+For the sake of this article, however, we are speaking in terms of porting numbers over from POTS to VoIP, a cut an dry, but not necessarily free process.

 In agreement with said number porting rules above, fees and charges may be applied from companies to the consumer in order to recover the costs that go into providing number portability.
 With ideal situations, new carriers will completely foot the bill as part of bulking up the allure in choosing their service and/or as a courtesy to the new customer (not to mention the fact a year of business is worth more than a one-time fee in the long run).